Medication Overuse Headache: tips to organize a successful withdrawal

 Roughly put, your chance of improving after a withdrawal is more than 50%!

-Your physician can help you by providing information and can prescribe a preventive treatment, bridge therapy, or other supportive medications that can help.
+Your HCP can help you by providing information and can prescribe a preventive treatment, bridge therapy, or other supportive medications that can help.
 Your physician can also sign a sick leave if needed.
-As the rebound headaches can be tough, sometimes it’s better to plan for some rest.
+As the rebound headaches during withdrawal can be tough, sometimes it’s better to plan for some rest.

 Get the support of your network